zs1314/SkinMamba/README.md

 You can download the model weights (SkinMamba) from here: [Baidu](https://pan.baidu.com/s/1kyQMFuDUe0Um6v9bhMVqwA?pwd=1314) or [GoogleDrive](https://drive.google.com/file/d/1ialdv8WJoKEZkkwiqGuleEWnXOyyUEoW/view?usp=sharing)

 ### `E. Obtain the Outputs`
-After trianing, you could obtain the results in './results/'
+After training, you could obtain the results in './results/'

 ## 🤝Acknowledgments
 This project is based on VMamba ([paper](https://arxiv.org/abs/2401.10166), [code](https://github.com/MzeroMiko/VMamba)).
 Thanks for their excellent works!!